amrheing/climate_automation/README.md

 # That was my very first version.

-in my mind the climate_automation_spirit is the better one
+in my opinion the climate_automation_spirit is the better one

 https://github.com/amrheing/climate_automation_spirit